ZempTime/chrisangular/README.md

 * 5/9/17 - p 188 parsers
 * 5/10/17 - end of p218, midway array parsing
 * 5/13/17 - end of 239, start of locals
+* 5/15/17 - end of 261, start @ ensuring safety in member access